First-time buyer mortgages

 What’s the difference between a fixed and variable rate mortgage?

-- Standard variable rate mortgages (often shortened to SVR) is a provider’s basic rate of interest – they don’t come with discounts or reduced interest rates, and the provider can change the interest rate.
-As mentioned previously, this tends to be the rate you roll onto once a fixed deal is over.
+1. Standard variable rate mortgage (SVR) this is a provider’s basic rate of interest.
+SVRs don’t come with discounts or reduced interest rates, and the provider can change this interest rate.
+This tends to be the rate you roll onto once a fixed deal is over.

-- Tracker mortgages offer variable interest rates using the Bank of England base rate and ‘track’ a certain percentage above or below the base rate Tracker rates can be for a fixed term or you can have a lifetime tracker, where the rate will be tracked for the entire mortgage term.
+2. Tracker mortgages have variable interest rates but they track an external rate, normally Bank of England base rate, at a certain percentage above or below this rate.
+Tracker rate can track this external rate for a fixed term or can track for the entire mortgage term.

-- A discount rate mortgage (another type of variable mortgage) reduces a lender’s SVR by a set amount.
+3. A discount rate mortgage track (at a lower level) a lender’s SVR by a set amount.
 For example, if the SVR is 4% and the discount is 1%, you’ll be charged an interest rate of 3%.
-Discount rate mortgages are still subject to change though – it’s just the discount amount that is fixed – so if the SVR increases to 5%, you’ll pay 4%.
+Discount rate mortgages are still subject to change though as the SVR can move – it’s just the discount amount that is fixed – so if the SVR increases to 5%, you’ll pay 4%.

-- With a capped mortgage, the interest rate is linked to the lender’s SVR but it won’t go above a set level, while a collared mortgage is where interest rate won’t fall below a set limit.
-These are much less common but do exist
+4. A capped mortgage is also linked to the lender’s SVR but it won’t go above a set level, while a collared mortgage is where interest rate won’t fall below a set limit.
+These are much less common but do exist.

 Should I consider a longer-term mortgage?